pyramid.request¶

 If an exception was raised by a root factory or a view callable, or at various other points where Pyramid executes user-defined code during the processing of a request, result of

-attribute of the request within a exception view, a response callback or a finished callback.
-If no exception occurred, the value ofrequest.exc_info
+sys.exc_info()will be available as theexc_infoattribute of the request within a exception view, a response callback or a finished callback.
+If no exception occurred, the value ofrequest.exc_infowill beNonewithin response and finished callbacks.

 - response¶